 The query form uses drop-down menus for the majority of search terms and the minimum of free text fields.
 The use of menus guides the user in formulating searches and restricts the amount of input validation required to just the two free text input fields.
 These fields are validated as follows:

-Responses to user queries in the form of text or map images are displayed in a delineated response display area.
+Responses to user queries in the form of text, map images or messages are displayed in a delineated response display area.

 The web browser window can be resized without affecting system functionality.